stefan-hoeck/idris2-streams/README.md

 ## Streams of Data

-A `FS.Stream.Stream f es o` can be thought of as a possibly infinite sequence of values of type `o`, the evaluation and generation of which happens in effect type `f`, and that might fail with one of the errors in `es` (a list of types).
+An `FS.Stream.Stream f es o` can be thought of as a possibly infinite sequence of values of type `o`, the evaluation and generation of which happens in effect type `f`, and that might fail with one of the errors in `es` (a list of types).
 The API provided by `FS.Stream` is